ibtisam-iq/infra-bootstrap/docs/kubernetes/self-managed-kubeadm.md

 ---

-# Step 5 — Install a CNI Plugin (Required for Networking)
+# 5. Install a CNI Plugin (Required for Networking)

 Kubernetes will not schedule pods until a CNI is installed.